 Main Subheading

 Fractions represent parts of a whole, but when those parts are divided differently (different denominators) and have varying quantities (different numerators), direct comparison becomes challenging.
 Simply looking at the numbers can be misleading.
-For example, is 3/5 greater than or less than 2/3?
+Plus, for example, is 3/5 greater than or less than 2/3?
 At first glance, it's not immediately obvious.
 This is where understanding various comparison methods becomes essential.

-To effectively compare fractions with different numerators and denominators, we need to employ strategies that allow us to put them on a level playing field.
+To effectively compare fractions with different numerators and denominators, we need to employ strategies that give us the ability to put them on a level playing field.
 These strategies often involve finding a common denominator or converting fractions into decimals or percentages.
 Each method has its advantages and is suited to different situations, allowing for flexibility and a deeper understanding of fractional values.
 So, what are the ways to compare them?

 Comprehensive Overview